LoicWe/LoicWe.github.io/index.markdown

 ### A Summary of Communities Description

 Here ends our guided tour exploring the network.
-If you want to explore deeper, you can find the summary of all mentionned communities and more here.
+If you want to explore deeper, you can find the summary of all mentionned communities and more <a href="/communities.html">here.</a>

 ## Conclusion